Skip to content

 try{

-// We need a CORBA object to work with
+// you need a CORBA object to work

-// We add the service to the service directory
+// put the service in the service directory

 orb.resolve_initial_references("NameService");